QDAP-DATAAI/qchat/STYLE_GUIDE.md

 }, [a, b]); // Dependencies array: `useCallback` will return the same function instance until `a` or `b` changes
 ```

+### Interact with backend features

+There are 2 ways of interacting with backend features, either via an api route or by calling a backend function directly.
+It's important to use the right way depending on the situation:

+- **React Server Components** (aka.
+RSC): Directly call backend functions.
+- **Client-Side Components** (with `"use client"` directive): Use API routes to interact with the backend, typically wrapped in a `useEffect`

 > **Note :** Understanding and applying these patterns and practices can enhance code readability, maintainability, and performance.

 ### Enforcing the Style Guide